-Dr. Emily Liebtag is a Director at Getting Smart.
+Dr. Emily Liebtag is Vice President of Advocacy at Getting Smart.
 She works with education organizations to promote, improve or amplify their work.
 Emily taught in a Title 1 elementary school for four years.
 She has also taught online and face-to-face education courses at the University of Virginia and the University of North Carolina at Chapel Hill.
 Her university teaching experience includes topics such as curriculum, instruction, assessment and teaching students who are english language learners.
 While teaching, Emily also gained extensive experience coaching and supervising pre-service student teachers.
 She holds a Grades K-6 and a Teaching English to Speakers of Other Languages certificate.

 Emily has designed and facilitated professional development and created curricular resources for K-12 educators on a variety of topics, including project-based learning, culturally responsive teaching, diversity and equity issues, dual language learning and global education.
 Emily has also worked with international teachers, most specifically language teachers, to learn about teaching & learning in the U.S. school system.